Constraints on axionlike particles from 16.5 years of Fermi-LAT data and prospects for VLAST: Summary

 \section{Summary}

-Based on the $\gamma$-ray observations of NGC 1275, we investigate the photon-ALP oscillation structures in the Fermi-LAT measured SEDs to constrain the ALP properties and evaluate the expected detection sensitivity of VLAST over a 5-year observation period.
+Based on the $\gamma$-ray observations of NGC 1275, we investigate the photon-ALP oscillation structures in the Fermi-LAT measured SEDs to constrain the ALP properties and evaluate the expected detection sensitivity of VLAST over a five-year observation period.
 Using 16.5 years of the Fermi-LAT observations, we exclude the parameter space with photon-ALP coupling $g_{a\gamma}\gtrsim 3\times 10^{-12}\,\mathrm{GeV^{-1}}$ within the ALP mass range of $4\times 10^{-10}\,\mathrm{eV}\lesssim m_{a}\lesssim 5\times 10^{-9}\,\mathrm{eV}$.
-Our results not only can exclude the previously existing ``hole'' survived in the 6-year observations~\cite{Fermi-LAT:2016nkz}, but also improves on this previous limit by a factor of 2.
+Our results not only can exclude the previously existing ``hole'' survived in the six-year observations~\cite{Fermi-LAT:2016nkz}, but also improve on previous limits by a factor of 2.